-Ozone monitors working on the electrochemical principle are operated based on the diffusion of ozone gas into the respective sensor which results in the production of electrical signals proportional to the Ozone concentration.
-It allows accurate measurement of even low concentrations of ozone, which is essential in ozone monitoring for the ambient air.
+Ozone monitors working on the electrochemical principle are also operated based on the diffusion of ozone gas into the respective sensor which results in the production of electrical signals proportional to the Ozone concentration.
+Hence, it allows accurate measurement of even low concentrations of ozone, which is essential in ozone monitoring for the ambient air.

 Oizom’s working principle for ozone monitoring

-Oizom’s POLLUDRONE measures more than 30 parameters including gaseous pollutants like carbon monoxide, sulfur dioxide, ozone, nitrogen dioxide, nitric oxide; dust particulates like PM2.5, PM10, noise and weather parameters like rainfall, wind speed, and wind direction.
-Most of the sensors measuring gases including ozone work on the principle of electrochemical sensing.
-Several cities, campuses and universities have deployed the active sampling powered sensor-based air quality monitor POLLUDRONE for drawing actionable insights to tackle the rise in ambient nitrogen oxide concentrations.
+Oizom’s POLLUDRONE measures more than 30 parameters including gaseous pollutants like carbon monoxide, sulfur dioxide, ozone, nitrogen dioxide, nitric oxide, dust particulates like PM2.5, PM10, noise and weather parameters like rainfall, wind speed, and wind direction.
+Also, most of the sensors measuring gases including ozone work on the principle of electrochemical sensing.
+Several cities, campuses, and universities have deployed the active sampling-powered sensor-based air quality monitor POLLUDRONE for drawing actionable insights to tackle the rise in ambient nitrogen oxide concentrations.

 5 Reasons why Ozone monitoring is important

 - Ground-level ozone is one of the critical air pollutants produced indirectly from various common sources such as vehicular emissions and energy production resulting in the poor air quality of urban as well as rural areas.

 - O3, apart from affecting human health and the environment itself, also plays a major role in the formation of smog which has a harmful effect on health and the environment.